saptarsi96/FreshExpress/README.md

 The following Business model & Requirements apply to this Proposal:

 There are two components of a business model — qualitative and quantitative.
-Let us begin by looking into its ***qualitative*** aspects :
+Let us begin by looking into its ***qualitative*** aspects:

-**Value Proposition :** The fundamental proposition of the company to the various stakeholders is simple and may be described as follows:
+**Value Proposition :** The fundamental proposition of the company to the various stakeholders is simple and may be described as follows :

 1.  **User --** The service offers convenience of saving time by delivering the items in the shortest possible amount of time.It